HDRI Frequently Asked Questions (FAQs)

 Presentations and other materials may be distributed to accepted scholars.

-Is there a cost for the HDRI?
+Is there a cost for HDRI?

 Limited travel scholarships may be available to help offset travel-related expenses.
-Applicants selected to attend the HDRI will receive additional information on travel scholarships (no separate application process required).
+Applicants selected to attend HDRI will receive additional information on travel scholarships (no separate application process required).

 Will CMEs/CEUs be offered?